14. Document interchange

 Tagged PDF link elements (standard structure type Link) use PDF's logical structure facilities to establish the association between content items and link annotations, providing functionality comparable to HTML hypertext links.
 The following items may be children of a link element:

-NOTE 21 An SD entry in the GoTo or GoToR action in a Link annotation facilitates linking directly to a target structure element as opposed to just targeting an area on a page.
+NOTE 21 An SD entry in the GoTo or GoToR action of a Link annotation facilitates linking directly to a target structure element as opposed to just targeting an area on a page.

 When a Link structure element describes a span of text to be associated with a link annotation and that span wraps from the end of one line to the beginning of another, the Link structure element shall include a single object reference that associates the span with the associated link annotation.
 Further, the link annotation shall use the QuadPoint entry to denote the active areas on the page.